 If they like what they see, then they’ll move on to the finer details.

 At Bromley Property Company, we often have sellers come to us who are keen to do the photography themselves.
-We get this, as people are invested in their homes and feel they know them best, and understandably want the best possible outcome when it comes to selling.
+We understand this desire, as people are invested in their homes and feel they know them best, and understandably want the best possible outcome when it comes to selling.
 BUT there are various reasons why we feel it’s best to use our specialist property and interiors photographer (and they’re included in our fees too!)

 So why a professional?